Published • loading... • Updated

 Bryan Kohberger admits to slaughtering 4 Idaho college students as they slept

-LATAH COUNTY, IDAHO, JUL 2 – Bryan Kohberger pleaded guilty to avoid the death penalty, receiving four life sentences without parole in the fatal stabbing of four University of Idaho students in 2022.
+LATAH COUNTY, IDAHO, JUL 2 – Kohberger pleaded guilty to four counts of first-degree murder and one count of felony burglary, receiving life sentences without parole in exchange for avoiding the death penalty.

 - Bryan Kohberger pleaded guilty to four counts of first-degree murder and one count of burglary in connection with the killings of four University of Idaho students in November 2022.